uchange/ulangel/README.md

 ```
 In this exemple, the data source is the x of the validation dataset (texts), the key is the length of each text.

-##### Collate Function
+###### Collate Function
-Collate function can be used to manipulate your input data.
-In this library, our collate function: pad_collate is to pad the text with padding index pad_idx to have the same length in the same batch.
+* `ulangel.data.data_packer.pad_collate`: Collate function can be used to manipulate your input data.
+In this library, our collate function: `pad_collate` is to pad the text with padding index pad_idx to have the same length in the same batch.
 This pad_collate function is inbuild, we just need to import, so that we can use it in the dataloader.
 ```python
   from ulangel.data.data_packer import pad_collate
 ```

-#### Databunch
+##### Databunch
-Databunch packs your training dataloader and validation dataloader together into a databunch object, so that your can give it to your learner (which will be explained later in README)
+* `ulangel.data.data_packer.DataBunch`: Databunch packs your training dataloader and validation dataloader together into a databunch object, so that your can give it to your learner (which will be explained later in README)
 ```python
   from ulangel.data.data_packer import DataBunch language_model_data = DataBunch(trn_lm_dl, val_lm_dl)
 ```

-#### ulangel.data.text_processor
-It contains methods to clean the text.

 ### ulangel.rnn
 In this part, there are two main blocks to build a neuron network: dropouts and some special neuron network structures for our transfer learning.